alex-mikhailov-design/apple-notes-collapse-all-folders/README.md

 - [Notes App Folders Always Expanded on macOS Tahoe 26.0.1](https://discussions.apple.com/thread/256165172)
 - [macOS 26: On launch, Apple Notes opens every single folder](https://discussions.apple.com/thread/256154409)

 I have not been able to find a ready-to-use solution.
 So I made this Apple Shortcut, that collapses all folders back in one click.
-Shortcut works both with iCloud notes and On My Mac notes.
+This shortcut works both with iCloud notes and On My Mac notes.

 ## Preview
 Placeholder.